irfanhakim-as/homelab-wiki/topics/linux.md

         > [!WARNING]
         > Make sure you have [copied over your public SSH key(s)](ssh.md#copy-ssh-keys) to the system before applying this change!

+9. Clear the VM's Bash history:

+    ```sh
+    history -c
+    cat /dev/null > ~/.bash_history && history -c && history -w
+    ```

+    > [!NOTE]
+    > There should be no other active sessions on the VM while doing this.

-9. Reboot the VM to apply all changes:
+10. Reboot the VM to apply all changes:

     ```sh
     sudo reboot now